-Just like verbs are actions in a sentence and adverdbs modifiy verbs, so in newt tool, commands are actions and flags modify actions.
-A command can have subcommands, too.
-Arguments to commands and subcommands, with appropriate flags, will dictate the execution and result of a command.
+Just like verbs are actions in a sentence and adverbs modifiy verbs, so in the newt tool, commands are actions and flags modify actions.
+A command can have subcommands.
+Arguments to commands and subcommands, with appropriate flags, dictate the execution and result of a command.

 For instance, in the example below, the newt command has the subcommand

-target set in which the argument 'my_target1' is the target whose attribute, arch, is set to '@apache-mynewt-core/hw/bsp/nrf52dk'
+target set in which the argument 'my_target1' is the target whose attribute, app, is set to '@apache-mynewt-core/hw/bsp/nrf52dk'